ESC - Oral History of Criminology

 This European archive, combined with the existing and still growing American one, will offer rich material for scholars interested in understanding historical, transnational, and comparative aspects of the development of criminology.
 The interviews will be also useful for teaching and will provide immensely valuable material for future generations.
 Finally, they will contribute to building the identity of European criminology.

 The interviews conducted in Munster in 2016 have been edited and are available on the ESC website (European Society of Criminology Channel).
 We will continue to interview European criminologists during the next conferences, in Cardiff in 2017 and Sarajevo in 2018.
-The project is currently supervised by ESC President Rossella Selmini, with the assistance of Marco Calaresu, and of the videomaker Enrico Rassu.
+The project is currently supervised by ESC Past-President Rossella Selmini, with the assistance of Marco Calaresu, and of the videomaker Enrico Rassu.

 Many European criminologists, and in particular former ESC presidents, have been already interviewed in the ASC - Oral History of Criminology twin project, and, to avoid overlapping, we are not planning to re-interview them in the near future, with the exception of those whose interviews were filmed a long time ago.